- Applicability and Testing

 Applicability and Testing

-The following emission standards apply to new diesel engines used in heavy-duty highway vehicles.
-The current federal definition of a compression-ignition (diesel) engine is based on the engine cycle, rather than the ignition mechanism, with the presence of a throttle as an indicator to distinguish between diesel-cycle and otto-cycle operation.
-Regulating power by controlling the fuel supply in lieu of a throttle corresponds with lean combustion and the diesel-cycle operation (this allows the possibility that a natural gas-fueled engine equipped with a sparkplug is considered a compression-ignition engine).
+The emission standards discussed below apply to new compression-ignition (CI) engines used in heavy-duty onroad (highway) vehicles, such as trucks and buses.
+These standards apply to diesel fueled engines, as well as to CI engines fueled by natural gas and other alternative fuels.
+A number of definitions of the compression-ignition or diesel-cycle engine are used in various US and California engine and vehicle regulations.
+One definition used by the US EPA in heavy-duty engine regulations is based on the engine cycle rather than the ignition mechanism, with the presence of a throttle as an indicator to distinguish between diesel-cycle and otto-cycle operation.
+Regulating power by controlling the fuel supply in lieu of a throttle corresponds with lean combustion and diesel-cycle operation.
+This allows for the possibility that a natural gas-fueled engine equipped with a spark plug is considered a compression-ignition engine.

 Heavy-duty vehicles are defined as vehicles of GVWR (gross vehicle weight rating) of above 8,500 lbs in the federal jurisdiction and above 14,000 lbs in California (model year 1995 and later).
 Diesel engines used in heavy-duty vehicles are further divided into service classes by GVWR, as follows.